Products

 As the dust settles around a reshaped workplace, workers find themselves assessing their choice (or option) to work remotely, in office, or hybrid.
 We asked workers about their productivity, satisfaction levels, and pet peeves and compared the differences.

 Overall, employees are aligned on their job satisfaction regardless of where they work.
-In our study, three quarters of hybrid and in-person workers said they liked their job, with a slightly larger number of remote workers (82%) having positive feelings about work.
-Remote workers are also slightly more likely to overachieve, with 40% saying they would go the extra mile compared to about 35% of hybrid and in-person employees.
+In our study, three quarters of hybrid and in-person workers said they liked their job.
+A larger number of remote workers (82%) have positive feelings about work than employees in other work arrangements.

 Workplace trends employee productivity